knjname/SPA-Docker-example/README.md

     * Since `Dockerfile` has multi stage build, this example requires Docker >= `17.05`.
     * Multi stage build in this case is comprised of:
         1. Build SPA with webpack.
-        2. Bundle it in a `nginx-alpine`.
+        2. Bundle it in a `nginx:alpine`.
 This image is quite smaller than single stage build.
 2. Run the image built above.
 The bootstrap script is `serve.sh`.
     1. Generate `env.js` having environment variables defined in `docker-compose.yml`.
 This will be loaded in SPA.
     2. Generate `nginx.conf` nginx uses.